voxpupuli/puppet-gluster/README.md

 ### repo.pp ###
 This class enables the GlusterFS repository.
 Either [Gluster.org](http://download.gluster.org/pub/) for APT or [CentOS](https://wiki.centos.org/SpecialInterestGroup/Storage) managed YUM for EL.

 Fedora users can get GlusterFS packages directly from Fedora's repository.
 Red Hat users with a Gluster Storage subscription should set the appropriate subscription/repo for their OS.
-There for for both Fedora and Red Hat Gluster Storage users, the default upstream community repo should be off:
+Therefore for both Fedora and Red Hat Gluster Storage users, the default upstream community repo should be off:
 ```puppet
 gluster::repo => false
 ```